-Holtec will facilitate pre-application engagement meetings (teleconferences, videoconferences, and face-to-face) with NRC staff to identify, assess, and mitigate any potential regulatory risks associated with the discussion topics listed in this section.
+Holtec will facilitate pre-application engagement meetings (teleconferences, videoconferences, and face-to-face) with NRC staff to identify, assess, and mitigate potential regulatory risks associated with the discussion topics listed in this section.
 These interactions will also inform the development of the PSAR elements and environmental assessments as part of future application development.
-The primary benefit of this planned engagement is alignment on the risk-informed content of the topics, and the scope and depth of the NRC review.
+Primary benefits of pre-application engagement are to inform the NRC of Holtec's planned approach in areas of regulatory risk, and to ensure that eventual applications contain sufficient information to meet NRC expectations.
 Holtec will engage in frequent open and closed meetings with NRC staff during these pre-application activities to ensure that NRC staff has timely and accurate information to support future safety determinations and agency resource planning.
 Holtec understands the need to notify the public of agency meetings and will support efforts for early meeting notification.
 Holtec will also work with the NRC staff to coordinate an appropriate schedule of meetings, taking into account all of the potential attendees.